muskanvaswan/muskanvaswan/README.md

 freshman in College,
 Pursuing a Bachelor's in Technology, for Computer Science.

-More Importantly: I'm a Self Taught, web developer and have been one for around an year.
+More Importantly: I'm a Self Taught, web developer and have been one for around 2 years.

 However, I have been into coding since I was much younger, so there is the occasional appearance of algorithms, AI on my profile too.
 I also love C++, but mostly end up working with Python